You may find that the following imaginary groups and characters bear some relation to real ones.

 Though the forces of Common Sense made several great strides after Newton, the whole effort blundered blindly, ignorant of the Mystical Conspiracy and only proto-Common-Sensible, until the true situation was discovered by Ms. Rant.

 Ms. Rant died in 1971, of electrical shock sustained while trying to cure herself of pneumonia.
-Her school of thought is now led by her former disciple, P. O. Tceickoff.
+Her school of thought was then led by her former disciple, P. O. Tceickoff and is now led by his son, F. U. Tceickoff.

 Politically, American Objectionists ally themselves with Libertarians, moderate Anarchists, and extremely conservative Republicans, all of whom deny knowing anything about them.
 Their cause has occasionally been embraced by the Church of the Sub-Genius, though the Objectionists consistently repudiate that body.
 Most respond well to lithium treatments.